-- -- library or -1: Show data from the library database instead of the files' tags. - --summarize or -s: Merge all the information from multiple files into a single list of values.
+- -- library or -1: Show data from the library database instead of the files' tags. - --album or -a: Show data from albums instead of tracks (implies --library). - --summarize or -s: Merge all the information from multiple files into a single list of values.
 If the tags differ across the files, print [various]. - --format or -f: Specify a specific format with which to print every item.
 This uses the same template syntax as beets' path formats. - --keys-only or -k: Show the name of the tags without the values.